 A complaint about ads for games called “Fairytale Legends Red Riding Hood”, “Fairytale Legends Hansel and Gretel” and “Fairies Forest” with cartoon images of a wolf, a pixie and forests was upheld because the fairy tale theme was considered likely to have particular appeal to children (ProgressPlay Ltd t/a m88.com, 30 May 2018).
 Another investigation saw advertising for games such as “Faeries Fortune”, “Santa Paws” and “Dragon’s Myth” along with cartoon imagery deemed likely to have particular appeal to under-18s (TGP Europe Ltd, 30 May 2018).

 On the other hand, a complaint that an anime-style cartoon image of a woman wearing a low-cut top was likely to be of particular appeal to children was not upheld on the basis that the art-style was likely to resonate more with adults than with children (Skill on Net Ltd t/a PlayOjo, 28 February 2018).
-While this highlights that some ‘cartoon’-style graphics might be acceptable if they are adult in their execution, marketers nevertheless still run the risk of appealing to under-18s if they are too similar in their appearance to cartoons popular with children.
+This ruling highlights that some ‘cartoon’-style graphics might be considered acceptable if they are adult in their execution.
+However, it is still important to be aware of the risk that this style of image could be considered appealing to under-18s, especially if they are similar to cartoons popular with children.
+Therefore, this style should be used cautiously with a due sense of responsibility.

 In several rulings, the ASA also noted that the names of the games contained elements that would be familiar to children and young people, and these names contributed to the ads’ particular appeal to children (Bear Group Ltd, 27 May 2015; Ever Adventure IOM Ltd, 30 September 2015; ProgressPlay Ltd t/a m88.com, 30 May 2018).
 Names of games such as “Piggy Payout”, “Fluffy Favourites”, “Pirate Princess”, “Jack and the Beanstalk”, “Transformers”, “Fairytale Legends Red Riding Hood”, and “Fairytale Legends Hansel and Gretel” were identified as featuring such elements.
 These names contain a mixture of specific characters familiar to children, as well as more general tropes from stories or other media directed at children, and advertisers should avoid the use of such names.